wigahluk/dart-check/README.md

 forAll :: Gen a -> Prop a
 ```

-An important difference is that, in contrast with regular `Dart test` test void functions, `Property.test` uses a function that does takes arguments, this arguments correspond to the generators used to build the _Property_.
+An important difference is that, in contrast with regular `Dart test` test void functions, `Property.test` uses a function that does take one argument, this argument correspond to the generator used to build the _Property_.

 ## Limitations

-* No shrinking functionality yet.
+* Limited number of generators.
+* Number of cases and shrinking steps are not yet configurable.
 * Random generators use `Dart.Random` internally which is not suitable for cryptographic purposes.
+I can't think on any reason why this would be an issue, but if it is, you'll probably want to use some other tool.

 ## Contributing